8 Remote Jobs That Offer Competitive Salaries for Black Professionals

 1. Network Architect

 These can include small networks running in an area and big networks maintaining their functions in many other locations.
-Network Architects usually work in industries that deal with high volumes of communications, including finance, telecommunication, and insurance.

 Join our Spotcovery Global Black Community Facebook Group for early access to exclusive content and to share in a lively discussion.